 This hike passes through magnificent granite boulders along the eastern slope of Granite Mountain.
 Be on the lookout for mule deer and Gila monsters that are commonly seen in the area.
-The views to the east across the Verde River Valleu to the Matazal Mountains are stunning, especially on cold winter mornings if the distant Matazal's are dusted with snow.
+The views to the east across the Verde River Valley to the Matazal Mountains are stunning, especially on cold winter mornings if the distant Matazal's are dusted with snow.
 Route: Start off on the Bootlegger Trail, named for the felonious activities that occurred in the area long ago.
 Travel approximately 1.3 miles to the intersection with the Granite Mountain Loop Trail.
 Turn left and follow the Granite Mountain Loop Trail to the Saddlehorn Trail.
 Turn left again to return to the Bootlegger Trail, where a right hand turn will return you to the trailhead.

-ELEVATION CHANGE: 175ft / 53.3m DIFFICULTY: ■ Moderate
+LENGTH: 2.9mi / 4.7km (loop) ELEVATION CHANGE: 175ft / 53.3m DIFFICULTY: Moderate USE: Hiking, biking, horseback riding